asa55/azure-api-management-docs-as-flashcards/Deck/Overview/About-API-Management/1-What-is-Azure-API-Management.md

 ##

-The open-source **developer** portal is an automatically generated, fully customizable website with the documentation of your APIs.
+The open-source `_____` portal is an automatically generated, fully customizable website with the documentation of your APIs.

 %